rohanlaidlaw/paper-trader-react/README.md

 Paper trading is the act of simulated trading on the securities market.
 A paper trader marks the buy and sell prices for their asset, calculating their gain or loss from the difference.
 A particularly dedicated paper trader might then perform modifiers and fees over that figure.
 This allows participating without real money at stake -- whether for education (think the ASX game), practice or academia.
 Traditionally this is done through Excel formulas or on paper with pen.

 While there are apps that exist to this end already, I remain unsatisfied.
-Afterthoughts on brokerage platforms, rail-roaded games allowing only longing shares perhaps even with imaginary numbers, or just a facade to build a mailing list.
+Afterthoughts on brokerage platforms, rail-roaded games allowing only longing shares perhaps even with imaginary numbers, or just facades to build a mailing list.

 This is both an exercise to better myself as a full-stack developer, while building something I personally want to use.

 *Paper Trader* is developed with React+Redux with the stocks.js library.

 ### Objectives
-* Create a self-contained app that touches on all elements of full-stack development
+* Create a fully-realized web app that touches on all elements of full-stack development
 * Get good at React
-* Adhere to linting rules however annoying rather than bypass them
+* Keep the code to a standard

 State
 ---